solomontewelde/Fylo-website-landing-page/README.md

-This is a front-end challenge by Frontend Mentor.
+This is a front-end challenge by frontendmentor.io.
 I have implemented a responsive design for both mobile and desktop versions of the landing page of a website.
 I used html, css and saas.
 ![fylo desktop version](https://user-images.githubusercontent.com/31589150/130818422-5aa2084a-f21b-4ad9-a3b7-82e5885968aa.png)
 ![fylo mobile 1](https://user-images.githubusercontent.com/31589150/130818450-4542904d-75b4-4032-a5d1-21df64332268.png)